xvoland/html-validate/README.md

 * SVG 1.1 + IRI
 * SVG 1.1 Full with IRI support (Inkscape cruft not permitted).

+## What is it?

+## Usage

 ## License
 In the beginning, read [Terms of service](http://validator.nu/#tos) validator.nu.

 Assert HTMLValidate is released under the MIT Licence.
-See the bundled LICENSE file for details.
+See the bundled `LICENSE` file for details.

+## Author and Sponsored
+We'd be glad to see most of you at our page http://dotoca.net